JeeWeetje/iot-workshop/Azure.md

     HAVING Count(errorCode) > 1
     ```

-4. This rather simple query will collect every 2 minutes, all devices and the number of their messages when their telemetry shows more than one error *Note: See [Introduction to Stream Analytics Window functions](https://docs.microsoft.com/en-us/azure/stream-analytics/stream-analytics-window-functions) for more information about the query language*
+4. This rather simple query will collect every two minutes all devices and the number of their messages when their telemetry shows more than one error *Note: See [Introduction to Stream Analytics Window functions](https://docs.microsoft.com/en-us/azure/stream-analytics/stream-analytics-window-functions) for more information about the query language*
 5. Press `Save`.
 Confirm if needed

     ![alt tag](img/azure-portal-save.png)

-6. Close the Query blade with the `close icon` or select `IoTWorkshop-sa` in the bread crumbs in the top of the page
+6. Close the Query blade with the `close icon` or select `IoTWorkshop-sa` in the bread-crumbs in the top of the page

     ![alt tag](img/azure-portal-close.png)

-7. Now the Azure Stream Analytics job has both an inputs and an output.
+7. Now the Azure Stream Analytics job has both an input and an output.
 And we just created the query

     ![alt tag](img/azure-stream-analytics-job-topology.png)